zoeyalex/curses-file-manager/README.md

 # curses file manager
-a terminal-based file manager/viewer with vim-like keybindings for unix-like and unix-based systems
+A terminal-based file manager/viewer with vim-like keybindings for unix-like and unix-based systems.

 Navigation
 -----